Project · Architecture Note · 2025–2026

 The seven static checks

-If all seven pass, the compiler runs.
-If any fail, the plan is rejected before a single line of user-affecting code executes.
-The claim is first-pass correctness under the stated constraints: the system either compiles successfully or rejects cleanly.
+If all seven checks pass, PlanCompiler runs.
+If any check fails, the plan is rejected before a single line of user-affecting code executes.
+Under the benchmark constraints, the interface has a deliberately narrow contract: compile successfully or reject cleanly.
 No partial execution, no silent patching, no mid-run repair.

 // implementation